gzgracez/CS-109A-Final-Project/docs/conclusions.md

 # Results

-The following table that summarizes the training and test set accuracy for all our models:
+The following table summarizes the training and test set accuracy for all our models:

 |                 Model Type                 | Training Accuracy   | Testing Accuracy   |